carolineghisolfi/California_Working_Parents/README.md

 I downloaded the data for weeks 1 through 25 of the pandemic from the U.S. Census Bureau Household Pulse Survey Public Use files (https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html).
 Each week's data is published in a separate csv file.
 The Census also publishes weekly data dictionaries in excel format.

 ## The Analysis
 I conducted my analysis in Python.
-The code can be found <a href='https://github.com/carolineghisolfi/California_Working_Parents/blob/main/notebooks/pulse_3.ipynb'>here</a>.
+The code is split into three Jupyter Notebooks:

+1. <a href: 'https://github.com/carolineghisolfi/California_Working_Parents/blob/main/notebooks/data_vetting.ipynb'>Data Vetting</a>
+2. <a href: 'https://github.com/carolineghisolfi/California_Working_Parents/blob/main/notebooks/data_prep.ipynb'>Data Prep</a>
+3. <a href: 'https://github.com/carolineghisolfi/California_Working_Parents/blob/main/notebooks/data_analysis.ipynb'>Data Analysis</a>